What To Pack For Greece – Packing Lists For Every Season

 Can I bring medication to Greece?

 Overall, Greece is fairly relaxed with medication laws.
-You can buy many pills over the counter, though antibiotics need a prescription nowadays.
+You can buy many pills over the counter, though antibiotics need a prescription.

 Pharmacists are very knowledgeable overall, and they should be your first contact point if you develop any health issues.
 They will usually be able to provide you with some medication, though they might sometimes refer you to a health center.